A 5-Minute Guide To Vitamin D: Here's What It Is & Why It's So Important

 Pregnancy, birth, and caring for a new baby require an increased amount of stress hormones and stamina (and often involve less-than-optimal sleep).
 This all puts an obvious strain on the body's physiological balance and nutrient reserves.
 Fetal vitamin D demands lead to increased maternal needs for this critical fat-soluble nutrient.

-Repeated clinical research clearly demonstrates that vitamin D3 supplementation is critical for both maternal and infant vitamin D sufficiency.* Further, healthy vitamin D status during this unique life stage in mom and baby is linked with better maternal and infant outcomes, for example related to bone density, immune function, fetal growth, and maternal metabolic health, to name a few.*
+Repeated clinical research clearly demonstrates that vitamin D3 supplementation is critical for both maternal and infant vitamin D sufficiency6.* Further, healthy vitamin D status during this unique life stage in mom and baby is linked with better maternal and infant outcomes7, for example related to bone density, immune function, fetal growth, and maternal metabolic health, to name a few.*

 It supports immunity.*

-Optimal vitamin D levels have been shown to positively affect the innate and adaptive immune systems in a variety of ways, including supporting white blood cell function, helping the immune system adapt to and ward off threats, and more.*
+Optimal vitamin D levels have been shown to positively affect the innate and adaptive immune systems in a variety of ways, including supporting white blood cell function8, helping the immune system adapt to and ward off threats9, and more.*

 It promotes gut health.*